 Agencies planning a P3 should use quality advisors.
-Engaging specialized procurement, technical, legal, financial, insurance, public relations, and communications advisors particularly early on and throughout the entire P3 process to provide guidance and to supplement the in-house expertise is suggested.
+Engaging specialized procurement, technical, legal, financial, insurance, public relations, and communications advisors to provide guidance and supplement the in-house expertise is suggested, particularly early on.
 Advisors should have relevant experience in the delivery of comparable projects and contractual structure to maximize the delivery method’s utility and cost-effectiveness to effectively guide the agency in the process.

-Conduct project assessment, identifying P3 delivery method options
+Conduct a project assessment to identify P3 delivery method options:

-Identify the agency project manager & “team” that will manage and carry through the PPP process.
+Identify the agency project manager & team that will manage and carry through the P3 process.
 It is not unusual that the project manager & some team members may be external.